 Different strategies for different dishes

-- Premium dishes: Higher markup (customer expects this)
+- Premium dishes: Higher markup (customers expect premium pricing)

-- Sides and drinks: Higher markup (easy margin)
+- Sides and drinks: Maximum markup (easy profit centers)

 How do you calculate the right platform prices?